FranRiadigos/android-ripple-pulse-layout/README.md

 # Ripple Pulse over RelativeLayout

-This is an Android Custom Layout container that generates pulses.
+This is an Android Custom Layout container that generates animated pulses.

 ![Demo][1]&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![Android Studio Preview][2]

-## Why this library?
+## Why choosing this library?

 Other libraries add a [View][5] object into the container to make the same effect.
-This is costly for the memory, besides in case you execute `ViewGroup.removeAllViews()` the animation effect will disappear.
+This is costly, besides in case you execute `ViewGroup.removeAllViews()` the animation effect will disappear.

 Instead, the **Ripple Pulse** library just draws a Paint layer over the canvas,